puppetlabs/puppetdb/documentation/api/meta/v1/server-time.markdown

 ---
-title: "PuppetDB 2.3 » API » v4 » Querying Server Time"
+title: "PuppetDB 2.3 » Metadata API » v1 » Querying Server Time"
 layout: default
-canonical: "/puppetdb/latest/api/query/v4/server-time.html"
+canonical: "/puppetdb/latest/api/meta/v1/server-time.html"
 ---

 [curl]: ../curl.html#using-curl-from-localhost-non-sslhttp
-[query]: ./query.html

 The `/server-time` endpoint can be used to retrieve the server time from the PuppetDB server.

-## `GET /pdb/query/v4/server-time`
+## `GET /pdb/meta/v1/server-time`

 This query endpoint will return the current time of the clock on the PuppetDB server.
 This can be useful as input to other time-based queries against PuppetDB,